zgulde/cods/docs/initial-server-setup.md

     See the [installation guide](installation.md) if you are not on MacOS.

 1. Perform the initial setup.
-Run this command on your Mac.
+Run this command on your development machine.

     ```
     cods init myserver